axiomhq/axiom-go/README.md

 [Axiom](https://axiom.co) unlocks observability at any scale.

-- **Ingest with ease, store without limits:** Axiom’s next-generation datastore enables ingesting petabytes of data with ultimate efficiency.
+- **Ingest with ease, store without limits:** Axiom's next-generation datastore enables ingesting petabytes of data with ultimate efficiency.
 Ship logs from Kubernetes, AWS, Azure, Google Cloud, DigitalOcean, Nomad, and others.
 - **Query everything, all the time:** Whether DevOps, SecOps, or EverythingOps,